 The Vermont Beef Producers Association (VBPA) is a service based non-profit organization that strives to be the foundation of a profitable and sustainable beef industry in Vermont.
 Founded in 1981, the association works to advance members’ economic and legislative interests.
 The farmers and cattle producers of the Vermont Beef Producers Association serve as stewards of the livestock, land, and environment entrusted to them.
 The VBPA is a network of passionate people working together to produce high quality beef.

-Note that as of July 2017 for any animals moved in Vermont, metal ear tags are REQUIRED for positive identification in addition to the farm tag as required by law.
+Note that METAL EAR TAGS are also REQUIRED by VT law for positive identification of VT cattle leaving a farm in Vermont.
+Consignors from other states should check on their own local requirements.
+VT metal tags are ONLY required for animals living in Vermont.
 The Vermont Agency of Agriculture provides free of charge NUES tags (metal ear tags) and applicators for officially identifying cattle.
-These tags may be obtained by contacting Darryl Kuehne at (802) 793-5348 or emailing him at email@example.com (Southern VT), James Cameron at (802) 279-4962 or emailing Jim.firstname.lastname@example.org (Northwest VT), Zachary Bartlett at (802) 371-9949 or emailing email@example.com (Northeast VT), your local veterinarian, or your State Department of Agriculture.
+These tags may be obtained by contacting Darryl Kuehne at (802) 793-5348 (Southern VT), James Cameron at (802) 279-4962 (Northwest VT), Zachary Bartlett at (802) 371-9949 (Northeast VT), your local veterinarian, or your State Department of Agriculture.

 Would you like to host any of our events?
 Be on our board?
 Help us to keep our website up to date?
 We are always looking for help to keep our organization strong.
 Just contact any of our board members and let us know.
 We thank you for your support.
 We look forward to seeing you and discussing your ideas and thoughts in person, over email or by phone.
 As always, we welcome your input and participation.